The smart home technology front is something out of a sci-fi movie, but it’s getting closer and closer to reality.

 Later at work, you get an alert on your smartphone that the heating system has malfunctioned.
 You call your landlord so that a maintenance technician can be sent out as soon as possible to check out the problem.
 A few hours later when you get home, the house is warm and cozy.
 That smile on your face says it all.

-With the click of a smartphone, a virtual butler can pamper a resident by handling the little details like turning lights and appliances on and off, and helping conserve energy.
+With the click of a smartphone, a virtual butler can pamper a resident by handling the little details like turning lights and appliances on and off and helping to conserve energy.
 Just about everything short of putting on a pair of slippers.

 Smart home technology has advanced in recent years